 Make the connection

 Evidence suggests that one of the main reasons mood diaries have such a positive impact on our mental wellbeing is the sense of empowerment and control they can bring.
 During periods of low mental wellbeing it can feel as though our mind is not our own.
 We don't recognise our own thoughts and feelings.
 Trying to understand our emotions is the first step towards managing them.
-Identifying our triggers gives us control of our own mental wellbeing and helps us to understand that we’re not going to feel a certain way forever.
+Identifying our triggers gives us control of our own mental wellbeing and helps us to understand that we’re not going to feel like this forever.

 There are plenty of mood diaries available online, where you can record and track your emotions on the go.
 But you can also create your own using pen and paper.
 You could make notes and observations throughout the day.
 Or you could set aside time each evening to reflect on the day's events as you wind down ready for bed.
 Whatever works best for you.

 Here are a few web-based mood diaries, recommended by the mental health charity, Mind, to get you started.

 Making sense of it all